 Shete Boka, meaning “seven inlets” is a national park in northern Curaçao that starts at the underground cavern called Boka Tabla.
 Visitors often stare in awe as nature shows off its skills with waves crashing rhythmically against the caves.
 This impressive show of power is only the beginning; at this park, visitors can take a walk along the caves and relish in the astonishing view of the rocky countryside.
 The animals add to the scenery too, and a visit at the right time will be rewarded with the sight of the many iguanas living at this park or any of the three species of turtles that regularly nest there.

 The town of Willemstad in Curaçao isn’t just known for its cool architecture; its street art is pretty fantastic too.
-Take a walk through the streets of Punda and the neighborhoods of Pietermaai and Otrobanda to see why these places are most famous for their artwork.
+Take a walk through the streets of Punda and the neighbourhoods of Pietermaai and Otrobanda to see why these places are most famous for their artwork.
 The murals which grace the walls tell the stories of Curaçao and are used by the artists to make social statements.
 Punda also has shops with local crafts and sculptures of all different colours and shapes.

 The Christoffel National Park spans across 2,300 acres of land that once housed the Savonet, Zorgvlied and Zeevenbergen plantations.
 Before exploring this park, visitors can stop by the Savonet Museum to learn more about the history of slavery and plantation life in Curaçao.
 Next, if you’re up for a hike, try trekking up to Christoffel Mountain.
 Wear comfortable shoes, bring along water and schedule your trip before 10 a.m., after which point the heat factor goes up by the hour.
 Don’t be discouraged by the rugged terrain: the view from the top is spectacular!